kemahlitos/flight-route-finder/README.md

 # Flight Route Finder (C++)

-A flight route planning system implemented in **C++**, built on top of core data structures and graph algorithms.
+A flight route planning system implemented in **C++**, designed around core **data structures and graph algorithms** commonly used in large-scale flight search and route planning systems.

-The project models airline routes using a **directed multigraph** and computes optimal paths using **Dijkstra’s shortest path algorithm**, enhanced with a custom **hash table–based caching layer** for performance.
+The project models airline routes using a **directed multigraph** and computes optimal paths using **Dijkstra’s shortest path algorithm**, combined with a custom-built **hash table cache** for performance optimization.

 ---

+## Project Context

+Modern flight search platforms (e.g., Skyscanner-like systems) rely on graph-based route planning to evaluate multiple route alternatives under different optimization criteria.

+This project focuses on the **algorithmic core** of such systems:
+- Modeling flight networks
+- Evaluating alternative routes
+- Balancing trade-offs between cost and time
+- Optimizing repeated route queries through caching

+The emphasis is on system logic and performance rather than user interface or business-layer concerns.

+---

 ## Project Overview

-The system represents airports as nodes and flights as directed edges.
+Airports are represented as nodes and flights as directed edges.
-Multiple flights (parallel edges) between the same airport pair are supported, each with its own airline identifier and two separate weights.
+Multiple flights (parallel edges) between the same airport pair are supported, each with its own airline identifier, ticket cost, and flight duration.

-For a given source and destination airport, the system computes the most suitable route based on a weighted combination of **cost** and **time**, controlled by a user-defined parameter.
+Given a source and destination airport, the system computes the most suitable route by balancing **cost** and **time** using a tunable weighting parameter `alpha`.

 ---

-## Core Features
+## Engineering Highlights

-### Directed MultiGraph
+### Graph Modeling
+- Implemented a **directed multigraph** supporting parallel edges
+- Each edge stores two independent weights (cost and duration)
-- Supports **parallel edges** between the same nodes
+- Adjacency structures correctly handle multiple airlines operating between the same airports

-- Each edge stores:
-  - Ticket cost
-  - Flight duration
-  - Airline identifier
+### Route Computation
-- Implemented using an adjacency-list–style structure customized for multigraph behavior
+- Implemented **Dijkstra’s algorithm** on top of the multigraph abstraction
+- Introduced a weighted objective function controlled by `alpha`
+- Enables flexible route optimization under different user preferences

+### Flight State Management
+- Designed mechanisms to dynamically **halt and resume flights**
+- Route computation adapts automatically to availability changes
+- Ensures consistency without reconstructing the graph

+### Performance Optimization with Caching
+- Designed and implemented a custom **templated hash table**
+- Collision resolution via **quadratic probing**
+- Integrated an **LRU eviction policy**
+- Cached route queries to avoid repeated shortest-path computation

 ---

-### Shortest Path Computation
-- Routes are computed using **Dijkstra’s algorithm**
-- A tunable parameter `alpha` controls the trade-off between:
-  - Minimizing cost
-  - Minimizing time
-- Enables flexible route selection under different optimization preferences
+## What I Implemented

+This project was developed based on a predefined problem specification.
+I implemented the complete system behavior by designing and integrating:

+- The multigraph data structure and its operations
+- The shortest path computation logic
+- The caching layer and eviction strategy
+- Flight availability control mechanisms
+- System-level integration of all components

 ---

-### Flight Availability Control
-To simulate real-world constraints:
-- Flights can be temporarily **halted** (disabled)
-- Halted flights can later be **re-enabled**
-- Route computation dynamically respects current flight availability

----

-### Caching with Custom Hash Table
-To reduce repeated computation:
-- A custom **templated hash table** is used to cache route queries
-- Collision handling via **quadratic probing**
-- Cache eviction follows an **LRU (Least Recently Used)** policy when capacity is exceeded

-This layer demonstrates practical performance optimization using data structures.

----

-## Implementation Highlights
+## Implementation Notes

 - Written in standard **C++**
-- Manual memory management and pointer-safe design
+- Manual memory management with careful pointer usage
-- Clear separation between:
+- Clear separation between graph, routing, and caching layers
-  - Graph structure
-  - Routing logic
-  - Caching mechanism
-- Exception-based error handling for invalid operations
+- Exception-based handling of invalid operations

 ---